Feuscel/Cobblemon-1.6.1.hot-fixes/README.md

-This is a unofficial of the mod Cobblemon check there [repo](https://gitlab.com/cable-mc/cobblemon) It resolve crash when you have pokemon that can evolve in your team.
+This is a unofficial version of the mod Cobblemon check there [repo](https://gitlab.com/cable-mc/cobblemon) It resolve crash when you have pokemon that can evolve in your team.
 # Cobblemon